miki-reynolds/pomodoroX/README.md

 ### ≧❀‿❀≦ Inspiration & Design:
 _A brief summary_ <br />
-This extension idea came to me around the time when I incorporated Notion into my time management and organization to better assist me with both full-time job, CS school and programming in my free time.
+This extension idea came to me around the time when I incorporated Notion into my time management and organization to better assist me with both full-time job, Computer Science Research and developing passion projects in my free time.
 Initially, I used an embedded Notion widget to track my time usage, which worked for a short period of time before I became more frustrated with the fact that I had to switched back and forth between pages to see the remaining time for a task.
 <br /><br />